Holiday rentals in Barmouth

 Barmouth is one of Wales’ most dramatic and beautiful coastal towns.
 With three miles of sandy beach that sit against the mountainous backdrop of Southern Snowdonia, it emerges from the estuary of the mighty Afon Mawddach (Mawddach River) at the end of a North Wales valley where gold was once mined.
 Unsurprisingly, this landscape is beloved by hikers, swimmers, and cyclists, and has been celebrated by English writers such as William Wordsworth.
 Barmouth itself has shops, cafés, and arcades, and in the summer a fun fair, donkey rides, and a land train along the promenade make it a popular destination with families.
 Its historical quarters also give the town a distinctive character.
 Barmouth Old Town is dotted with slate-roofed cottages, accessed not by road but by steep stone staircases, while the town’s maritime history is celebrated by museums overlooking the wild Irish Sea.

-Top things to do in Barmouth
+What are the top things to do in Barmouth?

 Dinas Oleu